FOGProject/fog-docs/management/group-management.rst

 - Groups are created in two sections:

 1. **Group Management** |groups| --> **Create New Group**
-2. Hosts section of FOG based on searches, for information on how to create groups, please see `Creating Host Groups`_
+2. Hosts section of FOG based on searches, for information on how to create groups, please see :ref:`management/host-management:Creating Host Groups`

 Managing Groups
 ===============